lhuddleston16/chat_bot/README.md

 # Simon Says
 In this repo we build a chat bot named Simon using a LSTM Neural Network.
-This is completed by leveraging Python, NLTk and Keras.
+This is completed by leveraging Python, NLTK and Keras.
 This is a small example of how large scale and intricate chat bots could be made.
 This model is based off of a dataset called "intents" which contains the labeled data that is neccessary for trainings.

 # How does it work (non-technical)?